bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight.md

 docker run --rm bigbluebutton/greenlight cat ./greenlight.nginx | sudo tee /etc/bigbluebutton/nginx/greenlight.nginx
 ```

-Verify that this file is in place.
+Verify that the Nginx configuration file (`/etc/bigbluebutton/nginx/greenlight.nginx`) is in place.
 If it is, restart Nginx so it picks up the new configuration.

 ```
 systemctl restart nginx
 ```

 This will routes all requests to `https://<hostname>/gl` to the Greenlight application.
-If you wish to use a different relative root, you can follow the steps outlined [here](#using-a-different-relative-route).
+If you wish to use a different relative root, you can follow the steps outlined [here](#using-a-different-relative-root).

 Optionally, if you wish to have the default landing page at the root of your BigBlueButton server redirect to Greenlight, add the following entry to the bottom of `/etc/nginx/sites-available/bigbluebutton` just before the last `}` character.